-- 1. Terms of Reference for Working Group as approved by the Neighbourhoods Scrutiny and Performance Panel on 29 July 2009. - 2.
-List of witnesses engaged during working group considerations - 3.
-Listing of police neighbourhood beats that form Operational Command Units H1 and H2. - 4.
-Referral protocol for ASB complaints into Safer Walsall Partnership. - 5.
-The four strands to the HOPPA scheme which the Walsall MBC and West Midlands Police have signed up to.
+1. Terms of Reference for Working Group as approved by the Neighbourhoods Scrutiny and Performance Panel on 29 July 2009.

+2. List of witnesses engaged during working group considerations

+3. Listing of police neighbourhood beats that form Operational Command Units H1 and H2.

+4. Referral protocol for ASB complaints into Safer Walsall Partnership.

+5. The four strands to the HOPPA scheme which the Walsall MBC and West Midlands Police have signed up to.

 Work Group Name: Anti-Social Behaviour

 Panel: Neighbourhoods

 Municipal Year: 2008/09

 Lead Member: Councillor Chris Towe

 Lead Officer: Nozmul Hussain

-Support Officer: Craig Goodall
+Support Officer: Craig Goodall Debbie Brogan

-Debbie Brogan

-Membership: Councillor Chris Towe

-Councillor Les Beeley

-Councillor Paul Bott

-Councillor Des Pitt

-Andy Grosvenor - Safer Walsall Partnership

-Sgt Kelvin Rowlands - West Midlands Police

-Irene Molyneux - Walsall Housing Group

-Wendy Thompson - Youth Offending Service

-Neeraj Malhotra - Walsall PCT

-1. Context

-The working group has been established by the Neighbourhoods Scrutiny and Performance Panel following Member concerns about the extent and levels of anti-social behaviour in the borough.

-2. Objectives
+Membership: Councillor Chris Towe Councillor Les Beeley Councillor Paul Bott Councillor Des Pitt Andy Grosvenor - Safer Walsall Partnership Sgt Kelvin Rowlands - West Midlands Police Irene Molyneux - Walsall Housing Group Wendy Thompson - Youth Offending Service Neeraj Malhotra - Walsall PCT

-- To learn from residents, community groups and agencies what their experience/understanding is of antisocial behaviour in Walsall - ii.
-To better understand policy and practice in addressing ASB in Walsall by individual agencies and collective working - iii.
-To explore good practice in addressing ASB within the borough and other boroughs. - iv.
+1. Context •• The working group has been established by the Neighbourhoods Scrutiny and Performance Panel following Member concerns about the extent and levels of anti-social behaviour in the borough.
+2. Objectives i.
+To learn from residents, community groups and agencies what their experience/understanding is of anti- social behaviour in Walsall ii.
+To better understand policy and practice in addressing ASB in Walsall by individual agencies and collective working iii.
+To explore good practice in addressing ASB within the borough and other boroughs. iv.
 To highlight findings and report to Cabinet/Council and Safer and Stronger Communities Partnership Board.

-3. Scope

-- 1. how anti-social behaviour is defined by residents and agencies - 2. to establish and consider where anti-social behaviour takes place and to what extent - 3. what is causing anti-social behaviour - 4. review of effectiveness of current anti-social behaviour strategies, policies and practices

-6. | Equalities Implications

-There is a legal and moral obligation to ensure that, when undertaking a scrutiny review, the impact of policies; procedures; strategies and activities is considered within the 6 strands of equality (Age, Disability, Gender, Race, Religion or Belief, and

-- Consideration will be given to equalities issues in current strategies, policies and practices. - Any recommendations that the working group make will be tested to ensure they are compliant with equality requirements - An Equality Impact Assessment of this work by the group will undertake during the course of the review

-4. Who else will you want to take part?

-Due to the cross cutting nature of the issues that are related to antisocial behaviour the working group anticipates engaging with a wide range of individuals and organisations to assist in its investigations.

-This includes representatives of the remaining Walsall Council Scrutiny and Performance Panels as required.

-To assist the working group with professional expertise a number of agencies will be approached to be co-opted as advisers to the group from the following agencies:

-Safer Walsall Partnership Police Walsall Housing Group Children's Services Health Services

-In order to ensure a holistic view is taken of ASB, covering prevention, education, enforcement and rehabilitation, the Working Group seeks to engage with the following stakeholders:

-- Local Residents (Young People, Elderly, BME & Faith groups, Women & Parents)

-- Local Businesses

-- Community & Voluntary Groups

-- Teachers & Governors

-- Neighbourhood Watch Groups

-- Drug/Alcohol Treatment Agencies

-- Parks and Leisure

-- Walsall Primary Care Trust

-- Pub Watch

-- Registered Social Landlords

-- Courts

-- Probation service

-- Police (senior officers & PCSOs)

-- Youth Service

-- Youth Offending Team

-- Safer Walsall Partnership Teams

-- Parenting officers

-- Public Protection/Licensing Team

-- Education Walsall (Serco)

-- Legal Services

-- WHG Community Safety Team

-5. Timescales & Reporting Schedule

-TBC - see timetable

-6. Risk factors

-1. Difficulty in recruiting proposed co-opted advisors onto to the

-working group

-2. Delays in securing witnesses to attend meetings

--
+3. Scope 1. how anti-social behaviour is defined by residents and agencies 2. to establish and consider where anti-social behaviour takes place and to what extent 3. what is causing anti-social behaviour 4. review of effectiveness of current anti-social behaviour strategies, policies and practices 6.
+Equalities Implications There is a legal and moral obligation to ensure that, when undertaking a scrutiny review, the impact of policies; procedures; strategies and activities is considered within the 6 strands of equality (Age, Disability, Gender, Race, Religion or Belief, and strategies, policies and pra Any recommendations that tested to ensure they are correquirements t the working group make will be ompliant with equality ment of this work by the group will social behaviour the working grou wide range of individuals and orga investigations.
+This includes representatives of th Scrutiny and Performance Panels the issues that are related to anti- ip anticipates engaging with a anisations to assist in its ne remaining Walsall Council as required. professional expertise a number of e co-opted as advisers to the :: Group seeks to engage with the Local Residents (Young People, Elderly, BME & Faith groups, Women & Parents) Local Businesses Community & Voluntary Groups Teachers & Governors Neighbourhood Watch Groups Drug/Alcohol Treatment Agencies Parks and Leisure Walsall Primary Care Trust Pub Watch Registered Social Landlords following stakeholders: Courts Probation service Police (senior officers & PCSOs) Youth Service Youth Offending Team Safer Walsall Partnership Teams Parenting officers Public Protection/Licensing Team Education Walsall (Serco) Legal Services WHG Community Safety Team

-These factors will be mitigated by future planning.
-One proposal is

-to complete the investigations in themes.
-This should enable
+5. Timescales & Reporting Schedule TBC - see timetable 6.
+Risk factors Difficulty in recruiting proposed co-opted advisors onto to the working group 2.
+Delays in securing witnesses to attend meetings These factors will be mitigated by future planning.
+One proposal is to complete the investigations in themes.
+This should enable greater co-ordination with co-opted advisors and witnesses.

-1